 Cohn, Marjorie.
 "Technical Appendix," in Ingres Centennial Exhibition 1867–1967: Drawings, Watercolors and Oil Sketches from American Collections, pp. 241–249 (Fogg Art Museum, Harvard University, February 12–April 19, 1967).

 Gravell, Thomas, and George Miller.
 A Catalogue of Foreign Watermarks Found on Paper Used in America 1700–1835 (Garland Publishing, Inc., 1983).

 Krill, John.
 English Artists' Papers: Renaissance to Regency (Oak Knoll Press and Winterthur Museum, second edition, 2002).

-This post was created in conjunction with the exhibition Ingres at the Morgan (9 September–27 November 2011), organized by Esther Bell, Moore Curatorial Fellow.
+This post was created in conjunction with the exhibition Ingres at the Morgan on view September 9 through November 27, 2011, organized by Esther Bell, Moore Curatorial Fellow, Department of Drawings and Prints.
 The study of Ingres's materials and methods was undertaken by Morgan Adams, graduate student at the Conservation Center, Institute of Fine Arts, New York University, in consultation with Margaret Holben Ellis, director of the Morgan's Thaw Conservation Center.
 We are indebted to historian Peter Bower for his work on Dutch papers and to curator and paper conservator Marjorie Cohn for her study of prefabricated drawing boards.